gmirsky/snowflake-snowpark-jupyter-development-container/README.md

 ## Prerequisites

-Docker or Podman (aliased as docker) must be installed.
+Docker or Podman must be installed.

+## Warning

+This container will not build using the Apple silicon platform due to issues with the underlying software.

 ## Build the container